bhanu-atmakuri/Hackabyte-Website/hackabyte/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+### Deployment Notes

+When deploying on Vercel's free tier:
+1. The project uses a single region configuration in `vercel.json`
+2. Make sure your environment variables are properly set in the Vercel dashboard
+3. If you encounter the "multiple regions" error, ensure no API routes use the Edge runtime

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.